sapana-roehampton/Study-Buddies/docs/personas.md

   - Feels shy asking questions in lectures
   - Doesn’t know who else is studying the same topics
   - Struggles to stay consistent studying alone
-- How Aisha would use Study Buddies:
+- How Isha would use Study Buddies:
   - Creates a profile, adds modules/subjects and availability
   - Searches for “Programming” and “Databases”
   - Messages a suitable study buddy and agrees a study session